facebookresearch/ParlAI/parlai/crowdsourcing/tasks/acute_eval/README.md

       ]
     }

+Note that we assume that "dialogue" consists of strictly alternating turns (e.g. speakers a, b, a, b, a...).
+Speakers that we would like to evaluate in the dialogues of `dialogue_dicts` should appear in the same order as `speakers_to_eval`; consequently, the number of entries should be the same between the values of these fields.
+See `task_config/pairings.jsonl` for examples of the format required.

 You can add an `"image_src"` key to an entry of `"dialogue"` to append an image to a chat message.
 The value of the key should be a serialized image, starting with a string such `data:image/jpeg;base64,`.

 For onboarding tasks (tasks used to filter workers, see below for more details) you must additionally set a `correct_answer` field: